 What Is a Microloan?

-A microloan is simply a loan for a relatively small amount of money, less than $100,000.
+A microloan is simply a business loan for a relatively small amount of money, less than $100,000.
 In the United States, the average amount of a microloan ranges between $10,000 and $13,000.
 Microloans are a type of short-term loan and are typically meant to be paid off within a year.

 Traditional lending institutions, such as banks and investors, are unlikely to offer loans and investment capital to small businesses due to a variety of reasons.
 One barrier to microlending is a concern that startups and smaller enterprises are risky investments since growing businesses typically show dramatic bursts of growth and downturn.
 The perceived risk of these types of companies reduces the chances of a microbusiness obtaining business financing.

 Another issue is that less established businesses typically require smaller amounts of capital, and lenders often believe that it is not an efficient use of their time or resources as they will not receive a substantive return on investment.